-Although humans in the developed world spend 90% of their lives in enclosed buildings, we know very little about the biology of the built environment.
+Given that humans in the developed world spend 90% of their lives in enclosed buildings, we need to learn more about the biology of the built environment.
 Buildings are complex ecosystems that house trillions of diverse microorganisms interacting with each other, with humans, and with their environment.
 Recent advances in microbial genomics offer the potential to significantly advance our understanding of the built environment “microbiome” – the totality of microbial cells, their genetic elements, and their interactions indoors.
-To realize this potential, the Biology and the Built Environment (BioBE) Center is training a new generation of innovators and practitioners at the architecture-biology interface.
-The vision of this national research center, funded by the Alfred P. Sloan Foundation, is to develop a hypothesis-driven, evidence-based approach to understand the built environment microbiome.
-Our goal is to optimize the design and operation of buildings to promote both human health and environmental sustainability, with an emphasis on green healthcare design.
+To realize this potential, the Biology and the Built Environment (BioBE) Center is engaging with industry partners, conducting original research, and training a new generation of innovators and practitioners at the architecture-biology interface.
+The vision of this national research center, founded with support from the Alfred P. Sloan Foundation, is to develop a hypothesis-driven, evidence-based approach to better understand the microbiome of the built environment (MoBE).
+Our goal is use this knowledge to optimize the design and operation of buildings and public spaces to promote both human health and environmental sustainability.

 Current expertise and research